AdobeDocs/audience-manager.en/help/using/features/algorithmic-models/predictive-audiences.md

 * You can create up to 10 [!UICONTROL Predictive Audiences] models.
 * For each model, you can choose up to 50 base traits / segments.
 * Second and third-party data are not currently supported in [!UICONTROL Predictive Audiences].
-* Audience classification is done only for real time first-party audiences.
-Onboarded first-party audience classification may be supported in a future update.
 * [!UICONTROL Predictive Audiences] performs audience classification based on your first party traits, from all your first-party data sources.
 * Segment evaluation for [!UICONTROL Predictive Audiences] uses the **[!UICONTROL Profile Merge Rule]** that you choose during model creation.
 To learn more about [!UICONTROL Profile Merge Rules] see the dedicated [documentation](../profile-merge-rules/merge-rules-overview.md).
 * Some traits and segments are not supported as baselines or target audiences. [!UICONTROL Predictive Audiences] models will fail to save when choosing one of the following as baselines or target audiences: